Drug-induced pulmonary disease

 - Lymph node swelling

-- Certain antibiotics, such as nitrofurantoin and sulfa drugs
+- Antibiotics, such as nitrofurantoin and sulfa drugs

 - Chemotherapy drugs such as bleomycin, cyclophosphamide, and methotrexate